dch42/music_catalog/README.md

     - path to audio files
 - `-a, --add`
     - scan and add file info to database
+- `-r, --rename`
+    - rename files and folders using tag data
 - `-h, --help`
     - show this option list and exit